In-Hand Manipulation Programme

-- Ask the child to hold a dice in one hand using the thumb and index finger.
+- Get your child to hold a dice in one hand using their thumb and index finger.
 Ask them to have number 1 (one dot) facing the ceiling.
-Then ask them for another number to face the ceiling only using their thumb, index and their middle finger to turn the dice.
+Then get them to display another number using only their thumb, index and middle finger to turn the dice.

-- Ask the child to rotate a smile drum using their thumb, index and middle fingers.
+- Ask your child to rotate a clapping drum using their thumb, index and middle fingers.

-- Ask the child to screw and unscrew small bottle tops (i.e. water bottle)
+- Ask your child to screw and unscrew small bottle tops (i.e. water bottle)

 Other Ideas and Suggestions: